Subquery Best Practices FAQS

 WHERE salary > (SELECT AVG(salary) FROM employees);

-5. Best Practice 3: Prefer EXISTS Instead of IN for Correlated Subqueries
+5. Best Practice 3: Prefer EXISTS Over IN (Correlated Subqueries)

 Example: